jwtill/Super-Galactic-Age-Calculator/README.md

 * Babel

 ## Description
+Web application that returns users age on different planets that have different solar years than planet Earth.
+Also calculates years left of existence using average life expectancy on different planets

 ## Setup/Installation Instructions

 * Download all files and folders.
-Enter 'npm install' in the project's root file using the terminal, and then 'npm start'.
-Open dist/index.html in your browser.
+Enter 'npm install' in the project's root file using the terminal, followed by 'npm run build' and finally 'run npm start' to have project open in your browser.

 ## Known Bugs